hlship/cli-tools/README.md

-# io.github.hlship/cli
+# io.github.hlship/cli-tools

-> Pivoting this to an alternate to Babashka commands

-`cli` is a complement to [Babashka](https://github.com/babashka/babashka) used to create tools with sub-commands, much like to provide [Babashka tasks](https://book.babashka.org/#tasks).
+`cli-tools` is a complement to [Babashka](https://github.com/babashka/babashka) used to create tools with sub-commands, much like to provide [Babashka tasks](https://book.babashka.org/#tasks).

-`cli` is more verbose than [babashka-cli](https://github.com/babashka/cli) and more opinionated.
+`cli-tools` is more verbose than [babashka-cli](https://github.com/babashka/cli) and more opinionated.

-`cli` is generally used to create tools that contain sub-commands.
+`cli-tools` is generally used to create tools that contain sub-commands.
 It can be used for tools that simply have options and argument but not sub-commands.
 It isn't intended for tools that have more deeply nested levels of sub-commands.

 ## defcommand

-The core utility is the function `net.lewisship.cli/defcommand`, which defines a command in terms of a command-line interface, and a body that acts on the data collected from the command line.
+The core utility is the function `net.lewisship.cli-tools/defcommand`, which defines a command in terms of a command-line interface, and a body that acts on the data collected from the command line.

 The interface defines options as well as positional arguments, and does so while mapping that values for those options and arguments to local symbols.

-An example to begin; let's say you are creating a Babaska command for configuring some part of your application.
+An example to begin; let's say you are creating a Babaska command for administrating some part of your application.
 You need to know a URL to update, and a set of key/value pairs to configure.
 Let's throw in a `--verbose` option just for kicks.

-**scripts/commands.clj**:
+**src/app_admin/commands.clj**:

 ```
-(ns commands
+(ns app-admin.commands
   "Commands specific to this project"
-  (:require [net.lewisship.cli :refer [defcommand]]))
+  (:require [net.lewisship.cli-tools :refer [defcommand]]))

 (defcommand configure
   "Configures the system with keys and values"